Importing offline data using Webhooks

 userId- unique identifier of the user that made an order.

-Note: here is provided minimal schema for stitching online and offline orders, but you can add any other fields you need.
+Note: here we demonstrate the minimal schema required for stitching online and offline orders, but you can add any other fields you need.

 Depending on the programming language you use on the backend of your application your should implement a webhook triggering each time a new order or lead is created, or the status of a particular order or lead changes inside your CRM.